Start Here: What Kind of Collection Do You Have?

 Booklegger (Holmes Avenue) buys books for store credit and accepts donations of titles they cannot purchase.
 2nd & Charles (Hwy 72W in Madison) buys books for cash, though offers tend to be low.
 It is worth scanning a sample of titles on BookScouter before visiting either store.

-North Alabama Book Exchange specializes in exactly this type of collection.
+North Alabama Book Exchange is a specialized collection service focused on quality non-fiction from North Alabama.
 Send a few photos of the book spines on the shelves, and we will review the collection and respond within a day.
 If it is a good fit, we arrange pickup at no cost.
 There is no obligation and no boxing required.

 5. Online Selling (Amazon, eBay)